google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Use AST nodes

-We use these nodes in our cursor to decide where to go and what to draw.
+These nodes are used in the cursor to decide where to go and what to draw.

 Every node can:
 1. Return the node below it (`in()`)